Who We Are

 Artistic Director and Conductor

-Tristan Rais-Sherman is the recently appointed Conductor of the Young Peoples Symphony with the Young Artists Philharmonic, as well as the Conductor of the West Connecticut Youth Orchestra String Ensemble.
+Tristan Rais-Sherman is the co-founder and Artistic Director of the newly formed Stamford Youth Symphony.
 He also has recently been named Artistic Director and Conductor of the Hilltop Music Collective in Greenwich, CT.
+In January 2018 he served as Assistant Conductor of the Syracuse Opera’s production of La Traviata.
+He is also the Conductor of the West Connecticut Youth Orchestra String Ensemble.
 Tristan has become one of the most sought after young conductors in New York/Connecticut area, and is becoming known for his vivid and thrilling music-making.
-This August, he appeareda as part of the Kaufman Music Center’s Summer String Fest at Merkin Concert Hall.
-In early 2017, Tristan was a finalist with both the Naples Philharmonic and the Memphis Symphony Orchestra to become Assistant Conductor and Music Director of their respective Youth Orchestras.
+In August 2017, he appeared as part of the Kaufman Music Center’s Summer String Fest at Merkin Concert Hall.
+In early 2017, Tristan appeared as a Guest Conductor with the Chelsea Symphony in New York City, and was a finalist with both the Naples Philharmonic and the Memphis Symphony Orchestra to become Assistant Conductor and Music Director of their respective Youth Orchestras.
 He previously served as Assistant Conductor and David Alan Miller Fellow of the New York Youth Symphony from 2015-2017.
 Tristan recently performed as part of the Lamont Conducting Workshop in Denver, CO and the Aurora Festival in Vänersborg, Sweden.
 He is passionate about creating inspiring musical experiences for people of all ages, from 6 months to 60 years, and beyond.

 Tristan graduated from the University of Michigan with a Master’s degree in Orchestral Conducting as a student of Kenneth Kiesler in 2015.
 While in Michigan, he served as Music Director of the Michigan Pops Orchestra—the United States’ oldest collegiate Pops orchestra, and one of Ann Arbor’s most cherished musical organizations.
 Under his direction, the orchestra performed a wide variety of music—ranging from Mendelssohn and Prokofiev to Game of Thrones and Video Games Live.
 He performed with the University Symphony and Philharmonia Orchestras on the stage of Hill Auditorium, and served as Assistant Conductor of all active ensembles.
 He led premieres of music by Keith Allegretti, Sam Saunders and organized a performance of music by Brahms, Haydn, and Rameau.
 Since completing his graduate studies at the University of Michigan, Tristan has been a Conducting Fellow at the Dartington International Summer School in the UK, and participated in the Seventh International St. Petersburg Chamber Philharmonic Masterclass with Alexander Polishchuck and Sian Edwards in September 2015.